JavaScript: Loops — while Loop

 What's more interesting in a program than a set of nested loops.
 And if those loops all belong to the while family, things become yet more interesting.

-So what do you think?
-Shall we consider a complicated nested loops example?
+So what do you say?
+Shall we consider a complicated example of nested loops?

 var sum = 0;